emenodon/dotfiles/README.md

 - 🎨 Clean look with only essential theming
 - 🛠 Easy to reproduce on any system

+---

+# 🧹 System Maintenance Tools
+Extra utilities included in this repo.

 <details>
   <summary><strong>[GUIDE] Automatic Cleanup Setup (Systemd Service + Timer)</strong></summary>